tarunnewton/Deep-Scalable-Recommender-Systems-AWS/TensorFlow/README.md

 ```

-Decide the number of nodes that needs to be set on each layers of the neural network.
+Decide the number of nodes that need to be set on each layer of the neural network.

 ```{python, eval=FALSE, python.reticulate = FALSE}
 # Deciding how many nodes each layer should have